adrianmartinsen/AustraliaBlog/content/posts/the-joys-of-the-normal-and-mundane/index.md

  week there will be no photos at the bottom of the blog post.
 First of all I haven't really taken any photos this week.
-As mentioned it was an exceptionally normal week punctuated by normal things, like going shoe shopping for the kids on Saturday and staying home to wash the bathroom on Sunday.
+As mentioned it was an exceptionally normal week punctuated by normal things, like going shoe shopping for the kids on Saturday.
+Or staying home to wash the bathroom on Sunday.
 Or going to the park to enjoy the rather warm autumn we are having.
 They say this will be the warmest autumn on record and I am inclined to believe them.
 But I digress.
 This blog was made with